The Best Way To See Reims With Kids Along

 It’s a given that you’ll visit the Cathedral of Notre Dame, which is notable for its history, its architecture and its local role in the world wars.
 Be sure to see how they integrated beautiful modern stained glass by Marc Chagall and Imi Knoebbel with the traditional windows elsewhere in the church.

-There are several museums in town.
+There are several museums in Reims.
 We stopped into the Beaux-Arts Museum because our guidebook touted it.
 But after spending time at Paris’ world famous museums we found its modest collection underwhelming and really could have skipped it.

 If it’s raining and clearly a museum day, consider the Automobile Museum or the Planetarium, which will be fun for kids but are away from the town center; you’ll have to figure out the trams or find a cab.
-If you are strong French history buffs or just don’t want to travel far, try the gilded Palais du Tao, which is right next to the cathedral.
+If you are strong French history buffs or just don’t want to travel far, try the gilded Palais du Tau, which is right next to the cathedral.

 Or Just Shop